 However, for faster and more experienced drummers, these stands are not stable enough to support speedy plays.
 So, you may consider upgrading these stands as you upgrade your drum skills.

 However, as a practice instrument, these stands will support your long jamming sessions.
-Another feature of this drum set is the drum throne and the bass drum pedal, which accommodates beginners and first-time drummers.
+Another feature of this drum set is the drum throne and the bass drum pedal, which accommodate beginners and first-time drummers.
 With proper use of the drum pedal, you’ll surely achieve the sound and effect that you want.

 Solid and Clear Sound